 Dana Diesel Wallace

-Dana is President and CEO of Schools That Lead, Inc. Previously Dana led school development efforts at a state-wide education non-profit in North Carolina and worked as a teacher, assistant principal, principal, central services director, and superintendent in states throughout the country.
+Dana is President and CEO of Schools That Lead, Inc. She also teaches courses at Wilmington University on the use of improvement science in schools to students pursuing their doctorates in educational leadership.
+Previously Dana led school development efforts at a state-wide education non-profit in North Carolina and worked as a teacher, assistant principal, principal, central services director, and superintendent in states throughout the country.
 Dana has an EdD from Teachers College, Columbia University, a master's from Harvard Graduate School of Education and a bachelor's from Old Dominion University.

 Sofi is the Chief Learning Officer for Schools That Lead.
 She has taught elementary, middle school and high school students in Connecticut, Washington DC, Japan, California and North Carolina.
 Her leadership has been shaped by a belief in the power of adult collaboration and a commitment to improving outcomes for all students.
 A National Board Certified teacher, Frankowski holds a bachelor’s in public policy studies from Duke University and a master’s in education from Stanford University.